Pulgasari/htx/README.md

-# htx
+# HTX

 HTX = HTM EXTENDED (but we couldn't name it HTMX lol)

-A fork of [htm](https://github.com/developit/htm) with merged props, tag selectors, prop groups, shorthand tags and a vanilla DOM adapter.
+a fork of [htm](https://github.com/developit/htm) with some syntax sugar added to it.

+- merged props
+- prop groups
+- tag selectors
+- shorthand tags
+- vanilla DOM adapter
+- markdown adapter

-## Packages
+## packages

 | package | path | |
 |---|---|---|